philosophyarendtdemocracy

 Rational Ignorance vs. Thoughtlessness

-In a degraded public sphere, both conditions reinforce each other: complexity drives ignorance; ignorance encourages outsourcing; outsourcing encourages passivity; passivity becomes thoughtlessness.
+In a degraded public sphere, both conditions reinforce each other: complexity drives ignorance; ignorance encourages outsourcing judgment to others; outsourcing encourages passivity; passivity becomes thoughtlessness.
+The spiral is self-sustaining.

 Natality and the Possibility of Renewal